JoachimByrnesShay/interactivedata-react-components/README.md

 ### Project

-An REACT based interactive comparison of world currency values, generating barcharts with data taken from 'https://openexchangerates.org/'
+A REACT based interactive comparison of world currency values, generating barcharts with data taken from 'https://openexchangerates.org/'
 Charts display proportional values from perspective of, upon exchange, how many currency units of a comparison currency one gets in return for 1 unit of base currency, i.e., if user exchanges 1 dollar for comparison currency, how many units of comparison currency does user get.
 Deliberatey, no react components were used in this version of the project.

 ### Credit